dcubasoy/puppeteer-theater/Theater.md

 ##  class: Scene

 This example scene will simply click #session_btn_continue.
-In the first example using `Scene.Extensions.Click()` and in the second using the
+In the first example using `Scene.Extensions.Click()` and in the second using the basic approach.

 ```js
 class ClickExtendScene extends Scene {
   constructor(args) {